ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   // this transaction is not yet active and has no id TableTransaction transaction = session.createNewTransaction(TxMode.SERIALIZABLE_RW);

-  // do something else in transaction transaction.executeDataQuery("SELECT 1").join();
+  // do something else in the transaction transaction.executeDataQuery("SELECT 1").join();
-  // now transaction is active and has id
+  // now the transaction is active and has an id
   // analyzeQueryResultIfNeeded();

   writer.send(